Pelosi says future of her leadership role 'unimportant,' but is a 'master legislator'

 Pelosi, who has been the House’s top Democrat since 2007, has faced repeated suggestion that she step down since 2010, when Republicans took control of the chamber in a wave election.

 “Self-promotion is a terrible thing, but somebody has to do it,” the California lawmaker told “Fox News Sunday.
 “I am a master legislator.
-I know the budget to the nth degree.”
+I know the budget to the nth degree ...
+I feel very confident about the support I have in my caucus."

 Other House Democrats have tried unsuccessfully to replace the 77-year-old Pelosi, most recently after modest House gains in the 2016 elections, largely the result of Democrats failing to articulate a message of economic prosperity to the middle class, particularly those in middle-America.